 What is Editorial Project Management?

-In the world of publishing, editorial project management refers to overseeing all the processes and functions involved in transitioning a manuscript to a printed/electronic version for consumption of the end-readers.
-However, within this broad definition lies a range of tasks, including the following:
+In the world of publishing, editorial project management refers to overseeing all the processes and functions involved in transitioning a manuscript into a printed/electronic version for consumption of the end-readers.

 - Coordinating all activities and holding regular team meetings for brainstorming and negotiating any problems that may arise